What is Full Mouth Rehabilitation?

 Temporomandibular joints, jaw muscles and occlusion

-A stable bite is you not being in pain when you close your mouth or chew.
-It does not cause wear or destruction of your teeth and is important to your overall oral health.
+If you have a stable bite, you will not be in pain when you close your mouth or chew.
+A stable bite does not cause wear or destruction of your teeth and is important to your overall oral health.
 Occlusal changes need to be taken into consideration when your dentist plans your restorations.
 In fact, you may require orthodontics or some other type of treatment (night guard or bite reprogramming orthotic) to correct occlusion before additional restorative procedures can be performed.

 The color, shape, size, and proportion of your teeth, and how they appear in relation to your gums, lips, mouth, side profile and face will also be assessed prior to the treatment.